notime1999/sexyMusic4SexyServerPublic/README.md

 ## How It Works

 ### Spotify Playback
-1. When you play a Spotify playlist, the bot loads the first 10 tracks
+1. **Playlists**: When you play a Spotify playlist, the bot loads the first 10 tracks
+2. **Artists**: When you play a Spotify artist, the bot loads their top 10 tracks
-2. It searches for each track on YouTube for actual playback
+3. It searches for each track on YouTube for actual playback
-3. When shuffling, it loads more tracks dynamically from the Spotify playlist
+4. When shuffling, it loads more tracks dynamically from the Spotify playlist
-4. Thumbnails are fetched from Spotify albums
+5. Thumbnails are fetched from Spotify albums
+6. Supports international Spotify URLs (e.g., `/intl-it/artist/...`)

 ### YouTube Playback via yt-dlp
 1. The bot uses **yt-dlp binary** to extract YouTube audio streams
-2. **No cookies or authentication required** - works on any server
+2. **Dynamic cookie management** - automatically fetches fresh YouTube cookies using Puppeteer when needed
 3. Uses `youtube-dl-exec` npm package for Node.js integration
 4. Automatically handles YouTube's bot detection and rate limiting
 5. Supports playlists up to 50 videos (configurable)
+6. Cookie cache with automatic refresh on expiry

 ### YouTube Search
 - Primary: Uses `yt-search` npm package (no API key needed)